Aderru Janni email@example.com (Independent writer and consultant in Water and Environment Issues),

-Ethiopia started GERD dam when all and every efforts for cooperative Nile development were rejected by Egypt, especially the proposed Joint Multipurpose Project (JMP) and Cooperation Framework Agreement (CFA).
+Ethiopia started GERD dam when all efforts for cooperative Nile development were rejected by Egypt, especially the proposed Joint Multipurpose Project (JMP) and Cooperation Framework Agreement (CFA).
 Thus, Ethiopia was left with no option but to build GERD to stir its socio-economic growth.
 There is no more compelling evidence than about 70 million people living in darkness.
-The construction of GERD stirred Egypt back to the negotiating table and would hopefully stir back to the basin wide negotiation for CFA conclusion.
+The construction of GERD stirred Egypt back to the negotiating table and would hopefully does the same to return it to the basin wide negotiation for CFA conclusion.

 This article provides some of the factors why Egypt is unable to conclude an agreement based on equitable and reasonable utilization of the shared resources?